lucienshawls/py-config-web-ui/README.md

 cd ./py-config-web-ui
 ```

-2. Install dependencies in a virtual environment or a conda environment (to avoid conflicts)
+2. Install dependencies in a virtual environment or a conda environment to avoid conflicts (or not).
 ```shell
 pip install -r ./requirements.txt
 ```